OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

     (define-fun c () Int 0)
   )
   ```
-  *Note*: you need to select the SAT solver Tableaux as the model generation is not
+  *Note*: you need to select the Dolmen frontend and the SAT solver Tableaux as the
-  supported yet by the other SAT solvers.
-The options `--dump-models` and `--produce-models`
+  model generation is not supported yet by the other SAT solvers.
+The options
-  select the right SAT solver for you.
+  `--dump-models` and `--produce-models` select the right frontend and SAT solver
+  for you.

 ### Output
 The results of an Alt-ergo's execution have the following form :